-Brian knew exactly the story he wanted to tell and how he wanted to tell it and he was never concerned about the lack of money or the shoot which would ultimately span over 12 days, 1,400 miles and a massive snowstorm that would shut down I90 leaving him and the crew stranded in Nebraska for over 24 hours.
+Brian knew exactly the story he wanted to tell and how he wanted to tell it.
+He was never concerned about the lack of money or the shoot, which would span over 1,400 miles and include a snow storm.